Montana/prowl-aws-docs/README.md

 Love!,
  ~ Team Zappa!</pre>

  In this case, we have an umbrella of options to try and fix this, I'll go over what has worked the best for myself personally.
+So what you'll need to do is specify a default region using environment variables, the drawback of using Lambda in my opinion is you must do this for every console, so a little frustrating.

+ <pre>export AWS_DEFAULT_REGION=us-west-1</pre>

+ You need to add the default region in your `~/.awd/credentials` file

+ <pre>[default]
+aws_access_key_id = prowl_access_key
+aws_secret_access_key = prowl_access_key
+region=us-west-1</pre>